RMS Empress of Ireland: Salvage operation

 Shortly after the disaster, a salvage operation began on Empress of Ireland to recover the purser's safe and the mail.
-This was deemed a plausible effort due to the wreck's relatively shallow depth at 130 ft, shallow enough so that in the aftermath of the sinking, the mainmast and funnels of the Empress were still visible just beneath the surface.
+This was deemed a plausible effort due to the wreck's relatively shallow depth at 22 fathom, shallow enough so that in the aftermath of the sinking, the mainmast and funnels of the Empress were still visible just beneath the surface.

 As they recovered bodies and valuables from the ship, the salvors were faced with limited visibility and strong currents from the Saint Lawrence River.
-One of the hard-hat divers, Edward Cossaboom, was killed when, it is assumed, he slipped from the hull of the wreck plummeting another 65 ft to the riverbed below, closing or rupturing his air hose as he fell.
+One of the hard-hat divers, Edward Cossaboom, was killed when, it is assumed, he slipped from the hull of the wreck plummeting another 10.8 fathom to the riverbed below, closing or rupturing his air hose as he fell.
 He was found lying unconscious on his lifeline and all attempts to revive him after he was brought to the surface failed.
 It was later reported, implausibly, that the sudden increase in water pressure had so compressed the diver's body that all that remained was a "jellyfish with a copper mantle and dangling canvas tentacles."
 The salvage crew resumed their operations and recovered 318 bags of mail and 251 bars of silver (silver bullion) worth about $150,000 ($1,099,000 in 2013 when adjusted for inflation).

 In 1964, the wreck was revisited by a group of Canadian divers who recovered a brass bell.
 In the 1970s, another group of divers recovered a telemotor, pieces of Marconi wireless equipment, a brass porthole and a compass.
 Robert Ballard, the oceanographer and maritime archaeologist who discovered the wrecks of Titanic and the German battleship Bismarck, visited the wreck of Empress of Ireland and found that she was being covered by silt.
 He also discovered that certain artefacts from fixtures to human remains continued to be taken out by "treasure hunters".